 Now you can instruct your favorite backup program to run a backup into the directory /mnt/s3ql and the data will be stored an Amazon S3.
 When you are done, the file system has to be unmounted with

 - The S3QL User's Guide.

 - The S3QL Wiki, which also contains the S3QL FAQ.

 - The S3QL Mailing List.
 You can subscribe by sending a mail to email@example.com.

-Please report any bugs you may encounter in the Bitbucket Issue Tracker.
+Please report any bugs you may encounter in the GitHub Issue Tracker.